jendave/fifth-edition-srd/docs/player/combat.md

 > #### Combat Step by Step ####

-> 1. ***Determine surprise.*** The GM determines whether anyone involved in the combat encounter is surprised.
+> 1. **Determine surprise.** The GM determines whether anyone involved in the combat encounter is surprised.
-> 2. ***Establish positions.*** The GM decides where all the characters and monsters are located.
-Given the adventurers’ marching order or their stated positions in the room or other location, the GM figures out where the adversaries are̶how far away and in what direction.
+> 2. **Establish positions.** The GM decides where all the characters and monsters are located.
+Given the adventurers’ marching order or their stated positions in the room or other location, the GM figures out where the adversaries are—how far away and in what direction.
-> 3. ***Roll initiative.*** Everyone involved in the combat encounter rolls initiative, determining the order of combatants’ turns.
+> 3. **Roll initiative.** Everyone involved in the combat encounter rolls initiative, determining the order of combatants’ turns.
-> 4. ***Take turns.*** Each participant in the battle takes a turn in initiative order.
+> 4. **Take turns.** Each participant in the battle takes a turn in initiative order.
-> 5. ***Begin the next round.*** When everyone involved in the combat has had a turn, the round ends.
+> 5. **Begin the next round.** When everyone involved in the combat has had a turn, the round ends.
 Repeat step 4 until the fighting stops.

 ### Surprise ###